Turkish jets strike PKK targets after deadly militant attack

 Davutoglu chaired an emergency meeting with military and intelligence chiefs on Sunday night in Ankara following the attack, cutting short a visit to the city of Konya.

-"The pain of our security forces who were martyred in the treacherous attack by the separatist terrorist organisation sears our hearts," Erdogan said in a statement.
+"The pain of our security forces who were martyred in the treacherous attack by the separatist terrorist organization sears our hearts," Erdogan said in a statement.

 After he spoke, some 200 people chanting pro-Erdogan slogans attacked the Hurriyet newspaper's offices in Istanbul, accusing it of misquoting him and implying that the president was trying to gain political capital from the Daglica attack.